-Answer: Nehemiah was a prophet held captive by the Persian empire.
+ANSWER: A well for dragons is mentioned only once in the Old Testament.
+It is referenced by the prophet Nehemiah who was, at one time, held captive by the Persian Empire.
 He was released and given permission to return to Judah and rebuild Jerusalem and its walls.
-After arriving in the city he toured the walls to assess their condition before reconstructing them.
-On his journey he mentions something rather odd:
+After arriving in the city, he toured the walls to assess their condition before reconstructing them.
+On his journey, he mentions something related to dragons.

-The International Standard Bible Encyclopedia (ISBE) thinks it was a well dug in this area.
-An alternative name for this particular well is Jackal's well, a translation found in the New American Standard Bible and New International Version Bible translations.
+What do we know about this well for dragons found in Nehemiah?
+The New Interpreter's Commentary thinks it could be another name for the natural spring named En-rogel mentioned in 1Kings1 and verse 9.
+The International Standard Encyclopedia thinks it was a well dug in this area.
+An alternative name for this particular location is jackal's well, a translation found in the New American Standard and New International Version translations.